robinjack/dsl_for_data_analysis/dsl/analysis_flow_grammar.md

 We will then have some unique arguments which allow us to inspect the work that has been done

 INSPECT
 This will open up a new part of the REPL, that will allow you to reload the data at a specific point

+REVERT $ID
+This will load back to a specific ID

 #Ingestion
 We will begin with only loading from a filepath.
-$VARNAME LOAD $FP
+LOAD $DATA $FP

 #Analysis
 This can involve a variety of different forms.
 However, we are going to